brendan-pichler/fake-store-web-app/README.md

 This application is publically hosted using AWS Elastic Beanstalk and can be accessed at [http://fakestorewebapp-env.eba-dpmgtf2b.ap-southeast-2.elasticbeanstalk.com/](http://fakestorewebapp-env.eba-dpmgtf2b.ap-southeast-2.elasticbeanstalk.com/)

+This application will change dynamically based on the screen size.
+Try it on mobile or use the browser debug tools to change the resolution and refresh the application.

 ## Running the application locally

 ### With Docker